VPC Peering Connection with Oracle Cloud

 - CIDR of the EMQX Cloud VCN

-Keep this dialog open, as the OCID will be used in later steps.
+Keep this dialog open, as these values will be used in the next steps.

 Log in to the Oracle Cloud Console.